Kate-who-codes/UFO-Sightings.-JavaScript/README.md

 The Advanced site allows more filters for the user including Date, City, State, Country, and Shape.
 The user can enter one or any number of these filters to return the filtered table displayed on the page.

 ## Personal comments on working on the project:
 While working on the assignment and clearing the code I faced the problem that was not resolved with the help of educational suuport team.
 Data was not filtering evev though the code and links in it seem to be fine.
-I seeked the help of my Instructor, TA and Tutor and we are still figuring out what's causing the problem.
+I seek the help of my Instructor, TA and Tutor and we are still figuring out what's causing the problem.